AzureAnimations/AzureAnimations.github.io/README.md

 # Help Wanted 📒

 - Do you have suggestions for Azure Animations?
 The survey form is open 👉 <a href="https://forms.office.com/r/CYqrPmX8uy" target="_blank">here</a> ℹ️.
-- Want to submit an idea or found spelling or code errors?
 - Microsoft Technical Trainer team (FTE) 🙏, please capture class feedback on our Azure Animations 👉 <a href="https://aka.ms/MooDengTestimonial" target="_blank">here</a>: Do learners like it?
 Want more?

 # Special Thanks ❤️